A very special professor at Wisconsin-Eau Claire retires, Dr. Steve Baumgardner

 My original plan was to take the 4:37 pm train to Union Station and then take a bus to the United Center.
 I'd rendezvous with my relatives as they made their way down from the north side.
 With a game at 7 pm and doors opened at 5:30 pm, we'd have about 90 minutes to wander around, take some pics and watch those phenomenal athletes show off some of their skill warming up.

-Having the delayed start also impacted my return train trip.
-If I had known the game was going to start at 8:30 pm, I may have drove, having more time to get there and giving me more flexibility.
-Unfortunately, only two trains after 10 pm: the 10:35 pm and a 12:25 am to Libertyville.
-I wanted to see the entire game but didn't want to board the train 25 minutes post midnight so my play was the 10:35 pm train.
+Having a delayed start also impacted my return train trip.
+If I had known the game was going to start at 8:30 pm, I may have driven, having more time to get there and giving me more flexibility.
+Unfortunately, only two trains after 10 pm: 10:35 pm and a 12:25 am to Libertyville.
+I wanted to see the entire game but didn't want to board the train 25 minutes post-midnight so my play was the 10:35 pm train.

 On the return trip, I saw several Bulls' fans taking the 10:35 pm train back to the burbs.
 A few were miffed at how TV, in this case, ESPN runs the roost.
 Fortunately, it was a competitive game.
 Unfortunately, I had to leave with 6 minutes remaining in the 3rd quarter.

 It was a perfect storm in several ways.
 One, first Bulls' tickets that I have not secured in over 6 years and then postponing the event by 90 minutes.
 In addition, a snowstorm of the like we experience every 3-4 years on the night of the event.
 What are the chances?